varya/varya.github.com/src/documents/posts/image-diffs-with-git/index_en.html.md

   › ~/bin/git-imgdiff img1.png img2.png
 ```

-At this step, you need to show a comparisson of two processed images.
+At this step, you need to show git how to use compariing script.
 For that, define the image files their extensions
 in a special file.
 Run `cat ~/.gitattributes` and paste the following:

 ```